 Gruner: DEB-1020007 Collaborative Research: Interactive effects of predation and ecosystem size on arthropod food webs in Hawaiian forests fragmented by lava flows.
 2010-2015 (collaborative PIs Tad Fukami, David Flaspohler, Christian Giardina), $329,949 to U Maryland (collaborators at Stanford, Michigan Tech, and US Forest Service, for a total award of $1,213,843).
-Intellectual Merit: This project examined forest food webs in naturally fragmented landscapes on Hawaii Island over a 100-fold ecosystem size gradient.
-Our overarching objective was to test the contingent effects of the invasive omnivore, the black rat Rattus rattus, on bird population dynamics, arthropod food webs, and ecosystem processes.
-By eliminating rats from fragments up to 12 ha in size and independently excluding birds from tree canopies, we provided evidence for non-consumptive effects of rats in altering bird foraging behavior and their impacts on arthropods.
+Intellectual Merit.
+This project examined forest food webs in naturally fragmented landscapes on Hawaii Island over a 100-fold ecosystem size gradient.
+Our overarching objective was to test the contingent effects of an invasive omnivore, the black rat Rattus rattus, on bird population dynamics, arthropod food webs, and ecosystem processes.
+By eliminating rats from fragments up to 12 ha in size in a 4-yr press experiment, and independently excluding birds from tree canopies, we provided evidence for non-consumptive effects of rats in altering bird foraging behavior and their impacts on arthropods.
 This work has produced seven peer-reviewed papers (Massol et al. 2011; Vaughn et al. 2013; Knowlton et al. 2014; Vaughn et al. 2014; Vaughn et al. 2015; Knowlton et al. 2016; Vannette et al. 2016) (), with three more in review or in revision (Kaye 2011; Kovach 2012; Barney et al. In prep.
 Broader Impacts.
 More than 25 undergraduate students participated as interns and paid assistants in this research.
 Two students were mentored through the Pacific Internship Programs for Exploring Science (PIPES) program, which is committed to recruiting and retaining local Hawaiian students in research.
-Three students completed MS degrees at University of Hawaii Hilo {Phifer, 2012 #25; Mueller et al. In review; Wilson Rankin et al. In review) (), one PhD project is ongoing at Stanford University, and three postdocs were mentored and placed in subsequent positions.
+Three students completed MS degrees at University of Hawaii Hilo {Phifer, 2012 #25; Mueller et al. In review; Wilson Rankin et al. In review), one PhD project is ongoing at Stanford University, and three postdocs were mentored and placed in subsequent positions.
 The project was featured in volume 16 (2012) of the Natural Inquirer, a middle school science education journal produced by the US Forest Service.

 References